© Wonders of World Aviation 2015-21 | Contents | Site map | Contact us at info@wondersofworldaviation.com

 All-Metal Construction

 How light members are assembled to produce strong airframes.
-There has been a good deal of controversy from time to time over the question of the use of wood or metal in aircraft construction, mainly because of enthusiasts in either camp, but it is our business in this work to review any controversial topic impartially and to bring together the results of all experience.
-Marcus Langley, who was trained in metallurgy and naval architecture, and is the author of Metal Aircraft Construction and Seaplane Float and Hull Design (Pitman), contributes to this part a chapter on metal construction which introduces the subject very ably.
-The advantages of metal are presented lucidly by this author without prejudice or bias, for he is well aware that wood has its place and, in certain circumstances, may be more desirable than metal.
+The advantages of metal are presented lucidly in this chapter without prejudice or bias, for wood has its place and, in certain circumstances, may be more desirable than metal.
 It was natural that wood should be chosen in the early days of experiment, for it was more easily handled and appeared to be the lightest material available for its strength; there was then no question of mass production at speed.

 The First Aerial Voyages (Part 1)

 Man’s original ascents into the air were made possible by the hot-air and hydrogen balloons.
 It was probably the fact of having been born into a paper-making family that enabled two young Frenchmen - the brothers Montgolfier - to translate into reality the centuries old dream of flight.
 They progressed until they saw their balloon ascend with the world’s first aeronauts to make the pioneer voyage into the air.
-This chapter is written by P R Bird, and is concluded in part 7.
+This chapter is concluded in part 7.